Hours: 7:45 a.m. – 4:15 p.m. (Mon. – Fri.)

 One of our doctors is on call after hours 24 hours per day, 365 days per year.
 We can be reached at 727-345-2212.
 We schedule 15 minute appointments for sick children and 30 minute appointments for well children.
 Please let the receptionist know if you think you will need additional time with the doctor.

 After Hours Calls

 After hours, our main phone number (727-345-2212) is forwarded to our answering service.
 The operator will send your call information to the cell phone of our doctor on call.
-Our answering service will call you back in 30 minutes to be sure that you have heard from the doctor.
 Sometimes the pages do not go through or a phone number is entered incorrectly, so please call back if you have not received a return call within a reasonable amount of time.
 We are available for after hours emergencies 24 hours a day, 365 days a year.
 Our office is closed for Good Friday, Memorial Day, 4th of July, Labor Day, Thanksgiving and the day after Thanksgiving, Christmas and the day after Christmas and New Year’s Day.
 However, one of our doctors is always on call to meet any after hours needs which arise for your family.

 Please use after hour calling for emergencies only.
 Prescription refills are done during regular office hours only.
 The on-call doctor does not take messages for the office, make or change appointments, or give lab results.
 Further, the answering service cannot take messages for the office – they can simply page the doctor to help you with your emergency.

 If the on call doctor determines that your child needs a prescription called in after hours, it is the policy of this practice that your child be seen the next business day to ensure that your child is thoroughly examined and being appropriately treated.